gramaziokohler/compas_timber/docs/tutorials/grasshopper/joints.rst

 If the defined joint type has a different topology than the beams, no joint is assigned (Example: two beams form a corner (L) but the rule tries to assign a T-Butt joint).

-* :code:`Beams`: list of beams.
+* `Beams`: list of beams.
 To avoid unintended results, it should be the same list that is later used as an input to :code:`Assembly`
-* :code:`Rules`: rules defined using :code:`JointCategoryRule` components
+* `Rules`: rules defined using :code:`JointCategoryRule` components
-* :code:`MaxDistance`: (optional) tolerance for finding connecting beams if the centerlines to not intersect exactly but are at a certain distance from each other.
+* `MaxDistance`: (optional) tolerance for finding connecting beams if the centerlines to not intersect exactly but are at a certain distance from each other.

 .. image:: ../images/Joints4Categories_diagramm.png
     :width: 50%